 - 2 eggs

-In a large bowl, add peanut butter, coconut sugar, Bob’s Red Mill paleo flour, and a couple eggs.
+- In a large mixing bowl, add peanut butter, coconut sugar, Bob’s Red Mill paleo flour, and a couple eggs.

 2. Chia Seed Lemon Paleo Cookies

-- 2 tbsp lemon zest (about 1 medium lemon)
+- 2 tablespoon lemon zest (about 1 medium lemon)

-- 1 tbsp coconut oil, melted and cooled
+- 1 tablespoon coconut oil, melted and cooled

 - 2 eggs